dotnet/docs/docs/csharp/programming-guide/concepts/serialization/walkthrough-persisting-an-object-in-visual-studio.md

 [!code-csharp[Read from a file if it exists](../../../../../samples/snippets/csharp/serialization/Program.cs#5)]

 You first must check that the file exists.
-If it exists, create a <xref:System.IO.Stream> class to read the binary file and a <xref:System.Runtime.Serialization.Formatters.Binary.BinaryFormatter> class to translate the file.
-You also need to convert from the stream type to the Loan object type.
+If it exists, read the text from the file and then deserialize it using the <xref:System.Text.Json.JsonSerializer.Deserialize%60%601(System.String,System.Text.Json.JsonSerializerOptions)?displayProperty=nameWithType> method.

-Next you must add code to serialize the class to a file.
-Add the following code after the existing code in the `Main` method:
+Next you'll add code to serialize the class to a file.
+Add the following code after the existing code in the file:

 [!code-csharp[Save the existing Loan object](../../../../../samples/snippets/csharp/serialization/Program.cs#6)]